Solar-Gators/docs/Electrical/Telemetry/receiver.md

 Data Link Layer: [Byte Stuffing](https://www.geeksforgeeks.org/difference-between-byte-stuffing-and-bit-stuffing/)

-The data link layer reports the data to the network layer which then reports to the correct database entry.
+The data link layer reports the data to the network layer which then reports to the correct endpoint.
 The graph looks a little like this
 ```
      Custom        (Network Layer)
        ^